*This blog's content has been updated on Sept. 23, 2020.

 How It Works

-So how do you receive a cyber risk assessment score?
 Using automated breach and attack simulation, security teams:

 - Simulate cyber attacks across the full kill chain.